psb-david-petty/mit-app-inventor/APCSPExample/index.md

 - The *Reset* `Button` invokes the *reset* procedure, which initializes all the `Button.BackgroundColor`s.
 - `Button1`, `Button2`, and `Button3` invoke the *color* procedure to (a) initialize *all* `Button.BackgroundColor`s and (b) change the `Button.BackgroundColor` for *that* `Button`.

+## Scoring

 Meeting the criteria for the APCS-P Create Performance Task [rubric](https://apcentral.collegeboard.org/pdf/ap-computer-science-principles-2021-create-performance-task-scoring-guidelines.pdf) involves:

+- **Row 1** &mdash; **Note**: *The function and purpose of this program are trivial.
+In order to get the point for this row, the written response must describe both the purpose of the program and the functionality demonstrated in the video.
+The purpose is what the program is for; the function is how it works &mdash; which are different things.*

+---

 - **Row 2** &mdash; In the program code (above), the `buttons` list is *initialized* as a global variable.
 The `buttons` list is *used* in the *color* procedure to initialize the `Button.BackgroundColor`s of all buttons any time *any* button is clicked.